shugyosha89/route53-ddns-updater/README.md

 # AWS Route 53 DDNS Records Updater
-Update AWS Route 53 DDNS records with your public IP address.
+Update AWS Route 53 A records with your public IP address.
 Run as a cron job (for example every minute) and when an IP address change is detected the rules specified in `rules.yml` will be updated with your new IP.

 ## Requirements